Next Generation Air Transportation System: Justification

 A Department of Transportation 30-year outlook report published in 2016, "Beyond Traffic: Trends and Choices 2045", estimated flight delays and congestion cost the U.S. economy more than $20 billion each year.
 In addition, the report predicted the total number of people flying on U.S. airlines would increase by 50 percent over the next two decades.
 For capacity to keep pace with increased demand for services, changes were needed in how services were provided.

-Civil air transportation contributes $1.8 trillion to the U.S. economy, supports nearly 11 million jobs, and makes up more than 5 percent of the U.S. gross domestic product.
-NextGen is delivering benefits to continue to support U.S. aviation.
+In 2022, civil air transportation contributed $1.8 trillion in U.S. economic activity, supported 9.4 million jobs, and made up 4 percent of the U.S. gross domestic product.
+NextGen delivers benefits to continue to support U.S. aviation.
 Air traffic controllers have better information to track and separate aircraft safely and efficiently.
 Pilots have more aeronautical, traffic, and weather information in the cockpit.
-Airlines fly shorter, more direct routes to get passengers to their destinations faster while burning less fuel and producing fewer emissions.
+Airlines can fly shorter, more direct routes to get passengers to their destinations faster while burning less fuel and producing fewer emissions.

-NextGen helps aircraft operators, passengers, the government, and general public through enhanced safety, greater efficiency, and increased capacity.
-Monetized benefits comprise internal FAA cost savings, reduced passenger travel time, decreased aircraft operating costs, lower fuel consumption, fewer travel delays, avoided cancellations, additional flights, reduced carbon dioxide emissions, and reduced injuries, fatalities and aircraft losses and damages.
+NextGen helps aircraft operators, passengers, the government, and the general public through enhanced safety, greater efficiency, and increased capacity.
+Monetized benefits comprise internal FAA cost savings, reduced passenger travel time, decreased aircraft operating costs, lower fuel consumption, fewer travel delays, avoided cancellations, additional flights, reduced carbon dioxide emissions, reduced injuries and fatalities, and fewer aircraft losses and damages.
 NextGen systems can also increase controller and pilot productivity, such as with Data Communications.

 NextGen improvements are estimated to save 2.8 billion gallons of fuel through 2030 and reduce carbon emissions by more than 650 million metric tons from 2020 to 2040.
-Implemented changes have produced an estimated $8.5 billion in benefits from 2010 to 2021.
+The FAA tracks total benefits measured from more than 20 NextGen capabilities through more than 200 implementations across the nation.
+Implemented changes have produced an estimated $12.3 billion in benefits from 2010 to 2024.